 The seeds germinate well at 70-80 degrees F (21-27°C).
-I recommend placing a thermometer near the pots, since the temperature can vary in different parts of a room.
+I recommend placing a minimum/maximum thermometer near the pots.

 The seeds should start sprouting in 4 weeks, but allow up to 10 weeks for any slow ones to sprout.

 I recommend growing the seedlings indoors for at least the first 6 weeks.
 Filtered sun or bright shade is best when they are young.
 Or you may use a fluorescent bulb kept about 3-5 inches (7-12 cm) from the plants.
 After 2 or 3 months, you may give them more sunlight if you wish.
 I have not grown the plant in strong afternoon sun, and i suspect it might burn the leaves.
 Over about 40% humidity is best.

 Repot to a larger pot after about 8 weeks.
 Transplant gently to avoid breaking apart the soil ball.
 A mature plant may be kept in a 1 gallon (4 liter) pot, although you may keep smaller plants in 1 quart (1 liter) pots for a few months.

 This species has average fertilizer needs.
-Feed about every 2 months with a slow-release (pelleted) fertilizer.
-If your potting soil contains nutrients (check the label), your newborn seedlings shouldn't need fertilizer the first 3 weeks.
+Feed about every 2 months with a fertilizer that contains micronutrients (I use this).

 Pests to watch for - spider mites, whitefly, aphids.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.